gnss-sdr/geniuss-place/_sp-blocks/02-signal-source.md

   {{ fig_img2 | markdownify | remove: "<p>" | remove: "</p>" }}
   <figcaption>Simplified block diagram of a generic radio frequency front-end,
-  consisting of an antenna, an amplification stage, downshifting from RF to and intermediate frequency (or baseband), filtering, sampling, and an interface to a host computer for real-time processing mode, or to a storage device for post-processing.</figcaption>
+  consisting of an antenna, an amplification stage, downshifting from RF to an intermediate frequency (or baseband), filtering, sampling, and an interface to a host computer for real-time processing mode, or to a storage device for post-processing.</figcaption>
 </figure>